erichs/composure/README.md

 This light-hearted shell script aims to help you treat your shell like a first-class programming language.

-* Grow shell functions organically from your command line history.
+* Grow shell functions organically from your command line history
 * Inline arbitrary metadata in your shell functions
-* Abstract shell functions into executable scripts.
+* Abstract shell functions into executable scripts

 ## What's included: